Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Types of bipolar disorder

 • Bipolar II disorder: A person experiencing bipolar II disorder will experience a pattern of hypomanic episodes and depressive episodes.
+They do not experience manic episodes.

-• Cyclothymic Disorder: This type of bipolar disorder occurs when someone experiences hypomanic and depressive symptoms that are not severe or long-lasting enough to qualify as a hypomanic episode or a depressive episode.
+• Cyclothymic disorder: This type of bipolar disorder occurs when someone experiences hypomanic and depressive symptoms that are not severe or long-lasting enough to qualify as a hypomanic episode or a depressive episode.

 Symptoms